Copyright infringement and intellectual property theft in copyright law

 Copyright disputes can often become highly complex, both factually and legally, and it is often not clear cut whether a particular copyright has, in fact, been infringed, and what each party’s legal rights are in relation to the copyrighted material.
 If you are a party to a copyright infringement dispute, whether you are seeking to bring a claim or defend a claim, it is important that you obtain legal advice as early as possible in the dispute to avoid compromising your legal rights and entitlements so that you may limit any potential liability you may otherwise incur.

-Contact Gibbs Wright Litigation Lawyers today for a free and confidential consultation with one of our intellectual property dispute lawyers to explore your legal rights and options.
+Contact Gibbs Wright Litigation Lawyers today for a confidential consultation with one of our intellectual property dispute lawyers to explore your legal rights and options.

 Related Publications